 Museums of India

-THE MOTOR COLLECTIONS AND MUSEUMS OF INDIA [Firstly, a note from our Chairman about this special contribution: I met Kooverji and some members of the Classic Drivers Group in Mumbai, in March 2018 and we have been corresponding and Zooming since that fortunate morning.
-He was our first ‘Global Correspondent’ and his first letter on […]
+THE MOTOR COLLECTIONS AND MUSEUMS OF INDIA [Firstly, a note from our Chairman about this special contribution: I met Kooverji and some members of the Classic Drivers Group in Mumbai, […]

 The Making of the De Tomaso Pantera – by Gautam Sen

-By the end of the 1960s, after a decade of designing cars for Ghia, Pininfarina, and then Ghia once again, the American architect-turned-car-designer Tom Tjaarda had finally developed a style and form structure which was distinctively his own.
-Cars like the Serenissima GT, the De Tomaso, Mustela, and the Lancia Fulvia HF Competizione and Marica […]
+By the end of the 1960s, after a decade of designing cars for Ghia, Pininfarina, and then Ghia once again, the American architect-turned-car-designer Tom Tjaarda had finally developed a style […]

 ON THE STROKE OF TWO

-The Art of Winning a Grand Prix After ceaseless campaigning by members of the Singapore Motor Club (SMC), His Highness, the Tunku Mahkota of Johore stepped forward to give the green light for what was to become the Johore Coronation Grand Prix of 1960 following a secession of street circuit racing in the […]
+The Art of Winning a Grand Prix After ceaseless campaigning by members of the Singapore Motor Club (SMC), His Highness, the Tunku Mahkota of Johore stepped forward to […]

 Through Their Eyes – Thirteen Years Of Exciting Racing Around The Upper Thomson Road Circuit

 “It was lovely and fast-flowing, a wonderful and challenging circuit, and so gratifying when you manage to put it all together.
-You never ever thought, ‘‘Ooo’, what if I go down there?’”
-Australian Vern Schuppan, the last winner of the Singapore Grand Prix, unfazed by all the hype about the treacherous monsoon drains, bus stops […]
+You never ever thought, ‘‘Ooo’, what if I go […]

 THE 1947 BUICK ROADMASTER IN INDIA

 During British rule, which ended in 1947, and into the 1950s, British and American vehicles dominated Indian roads.
-Every conceivable marque from Rolls-Royce and Cadillac to Austin and Plymouth could be espied.
-Continental cars, fewer in numbers compared to their British and American counterparts, were mostly represented by the prestigious marques including Hispano-Suiza, Mercedes-Benz, Delahaye, […]
+Every conceivable marque from Rolls-Royce and Cadillac to Austin and Plymouth could […]